 Average marketing budgets vary from industry to industry.

-According to the latest CMO survey by Deloitte, some benchmarks for marketing budget percentage of revenue for different sectors are:
+According to a 2024 CMO survey by Deloitte, some marketing budget benchmarks (identified by percentage of revenue) for different sectors are:

 • Communications: 12%